OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 - Mistform

-  - Player can no longer activate objects while using mistform.
+  - Player can no longer activate objects or cast spells while using mistform.
   - New, improved VFX by Kurp.
   - Fixing lighting issue in Mistform effect.
   - Removed default mysticism particle texture while casting.